sneha-afk/KeplerKV/docs/planning.md

 * `RESOLVE` will not resolve identifiers within lists
 * Arithmetic expressions are not allowed when setting numbers

+## feature list
+* Expandable parser system
+    * For data: SET, GET, RESOLVE, DELETE, UPDATE
+    * Other: LIST, CLEAR, SAVE, LOAD
+* Data types supported: integers, floats, strings, hetereogenous and multidimensional lists
+* Saving and loading state from a `.kep` file
+* Cycle detection in RESOLVE to prevent infinite loops
+* Data types can be changed if UDPATE is used with a different type

 ## resources used

 1. [How to Write a Programming Language](https://accu.org/journals/overload/26/145/balaam_2510/) series by Andy Balaam